parth-wokhlu/Quantitative-Analysis-of-Rap-Music-from-1989-to-2020/README.md

   <img src="https://github.com/fatlips222/Quantiative-Analysis-of-Rap-Music-from-1989-to-2020/blob/main/Results/Evolution%20of%20Rap%20(Avg.%20Trendline%2C%20Graph%202).png">
 </p>

 Although the numbers aren’t perfectly consistent, they all tell a very similar story.
-In the early 90’s, the themes of systemic racism occupied around 35% of rap music, and now, these politically driven songs only consist of about 10% of rap music, dropping even lower in the years before.
+In the early 90’s, the themes of systemic racism occupied around 35% of rap music, and now, these explicitly politically driven songs only consist of about 10% of rap music, dropping even lower in the years before.
 To see our data in its raw format, check out the open sourced Excel file titled “Rap Analysis Results.”

 Some notable events that correspond with the peaks and dips in the graphs consist of: Nas’s *Illmatic* in 1994, the deaths of Tupac Shakur and Biggie Smalls in 1996 and 1997 respectively, *The Miseducation of Lauryn Hill*’s Album of the Year in 1998, Eminem’s Hollywood debut in 2002, Kanye West’s *808s & Heartbreak* in 2008, and the critically acclaimed *To Pimp a Butterfly* by Kendrick Lamar.

 # IV.
 Conclusion and Implications
-Utilizing a natural language processing neural network model, we conclude that the explicit themes of systemic racial inequality in hip-hop have become increasingly insignificant over the past 30 years.
-This is consistent with how black culture as a whole has evolved, with decreasing unemployment levels for African Americans.
-Although overall the unemployment rate has decreased, the general trend matches up with our data, with spikes in unemployment coinciding with increase popular songs concerning racial inequality.
-For example, the spike in the early 1990s and 2010s correlates with a spike in songs about racial injustice.
+Utilizing a natural language processing neural network model, we conclude that the explicit themes of systemic racial inequality in hip-hop music have become increasingly insignificant over the past 30 years.
+This is consistent with how black culture as a whole has evolved, with improved social standings and decreasing unemployment levels for African Americans.
+Although the unemployment rate has decreased overall, spikes in unemployment coincide with an increase in popular songs concerning racial inequality.
+For example, the unemployment spike in the early 1990s and 2010s correlates with a spike in songs about racial injustice.

 <p align="center">
   <img src="https://i.imgur.com/p7XZQTa.png">
 </p>

-This doesn’t ignore the fact that systemic racism is still very much alive and is a large part of the reason as to why African-americans are still disproportionately incarcerated.
+This doesn’t ignore the fact that systemic racism is still very much alive and is the reason to why African-Americans are still disproportionately incarcerated.
 Although songs about racism are not as popular, it doesn't mean that there are any less of these songs.
-In fact, considering that the rap industry has grown a lot over the years, it is likely that there are even more of these types of songs.
-The issue is that the big record labels who have the resources to make a song popular, dismiss songs dealing with racial injustice in exchange for something that would appeal to all kinds of fans.
-Thus, we encourage record labels to push songs to allow artists to create the music they want to, like songs that tackle racial injustice.
-The Rolling Stone wrote a [great article](https://www.rollingstone.com/music/music-features/music-industry-racism-1010001/) about how record labels have influenced rap music to make it more "appealing".
-Moreover, we encourage fans of hip-hop to listen to more of those heavy songs that describe the feelings most non-black folk will never experience (“Sing About Me, I’m Dying of Thirst” by Kendrick Lamar is a personal favorite of ours).
-This is not meant to discourage artists from creating songs that make them happy, but simply a call to record labels to end the censorship of their artists.
+In fact, considering that the rap industry has grown tremendously over the years, it is extremely likely that there are even more of these types of songs.
+The issue is that big record labels who have the resources to brand and market an artist dismiss songs dealing with racial injustice in exchange for something that would appeal to fans of all races.
+The Rolling Stone wrote a [great article](https://www.rollingstone.com/music/music-features/music-industry-racism-1010001/) about how record labels have influenced rap music to make it more "appealing", essentially gentrifying it.
+We encourage fellow non-black fans of hip-hop to listen to more of those heavy songs that describe the feelings non-black folk will never experience (“Sing About Me, I’m Dying of Thirst” by Kendrick Lamar is a personal favorite of ours).

 <p align="center">
   <img src="https://www.pewresearch.org/wp-content/uploads/2014/07/incarceration1.jpg">
 </p>

-Greg Whitt and Keith Reid-Cleveland wrote an excellent [article](https://uproxx.com/music/hip-hop-social-justice-intersection/) about how hip-hop and its stars have consistently been a key projector of anti-racist activism, spawning anthems to rally around and placing the oppression felt by African-Americans into the mainstream spotlight.
-Rap has been revolutionary in sparking activism in the past, and we hope it can revolutionize the future as well.
+Greg Whitt and Keith Reid-Cleveland wrote an excellent [article](https://uproxx.com/music/hip-hop-social-justice-intersection/) about how hip-hop and its stars have consistently been a key projector of anti-racist activism, spawning anthems to rally around and placing the oppression felt by African-Americans into the mainstream.
+Rap has been revolutionary in the past, and we hope it can revolutionize the future as well.